Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Main text

-Symmetry considerations further support our claim that the long-range magnetic ordering in the FM ground state is precisely driven by the orbital mixing.
+Symmetry considerations further support that the long-range magnetic ordering in the FM ground state is precisely driven by the orbital mixing.
 The only symmetry-allowed ligand-to-metal bonds are $\sigma$-type involving \textit{e\textsubscript{g}} and $\pi$-type involving \textit{t\textsubscript{2g}}.
 When the spin orientation is out-of-plane (\textit{i.e.}, the preferable direction of Cr magnetic moments in bulk CrI\textsubscript{3}), $\pi$ bonding cannot occur between \textit{t\textsubscript{2g}} and spin-orbit entangled $j=1/2$ ligand states \cite{Kim2019}, leaving superexchange $\sigma$ hopping as the preferred path.
-We also consider that KGA rules for a pure \textit{d}\textsuperscript{3} occupation (\textit{i.e.} \textit{t\textsubscript{2g}}-\textit{t\textsubscript{2g}} interaction) with cations in octahedral sites would result in AFM coupling, whereas the exchange channel mediated by \textit{e\textsubscript{g}} orbitals (Anderson's mechanism) is primarily FM \cite{Kanamori1959,Goodenough1963,Kashin2020}.
-The \textit{e\textsubscript{g}} orbital occupation due to hybridization is certainly low compared to the \textit{t\textsubscript{2g}}; however, other processes beyond KGA rules can contribute to the magnetic state.
-In particular, as argued by Stavropoulos et al., the interaction given by \textit{e\textsubscript{g}} paths in presence of heavy ligand SOC and strong Hund's coupling is expected to drive the system into a FM state \cite{Stavropoulos2021}.
-The upshift of the I 5\textit{p} bands at \SI{-2}{\eV} that we experimentally observe (Fig. \ref{fig:Fig4}c-d) is likely a signature of Hund's energy gain on the ligand site, similarly to Te ligand states in CrGeTe\textsubscript{3} \cite{Watson2020}, due to the mediation of the exchange via the hybridized bonding.
-As a result, it is the hybridization between Cr \textit{e\textsubscript{g}} and I \textit{p} orbitals that allows the stabilization of a FM ground state in CrI\textsubscript{3}.
-In this regard, DFT-based calculations of the upshift \cite{Demiroglu2016} are hindered by the orbital delocalization, and thus struggle to quantitatively and reliably account for the measured energy upshift of I 5\textit{p} states.
-This discrepancy is expected, given the inherent limitations of DFT as a ground-state theory in describing finite-temperature electronic phenomena.
+The \textit{e\textsubscript{g}} orbital occupation due to hybridization is certainly low compared to the \textit{t\textsubscript{2g}}; however, as argued by Stavropoulos et al. \cite{Stavropoulos2021}, the interaction given by \textit{e\textsubscript{g}} paths in presence of heavy ligand SOC and strong Hund's coupling is expected to drive the system into a FM state.
+The upshift of the I 5\textit{p} bands at \SI{-2}{\eV} that we experimentally observe (Fig. \ref{fig:Fig4}c-d) is precisely the signature of Hund's energy gain manifesting on the ligand site, similarly to the mediation of the exchange via Te hybridized bonding in CrGeTe\textsubscript{3} \cite{Watson2020}.
+Hund's on-site energy is thus minimized, stabilizing parallel spins as the ground-state configuration \cite{Ivanov2023}.
+As a result, it is the hybridization between Cr \textit{e\textsubscript{g}} and I \textit{p} orbitals in presence of strong Hund's coupling that allows the stabilization of a FM ground state in CrI\textsubscript{3}.